College of Education

 What is a typical schedule for an online class?

-Students typically have a couple forum posts due each week where they post a response to a question or assignment and then later respond to other students’ posts.
+Students typically have either live sessions or recordings weekly and have a couple of forum posts due each week where they post a response to a question or assignment and then later respond to other student’s posts.
 However, this can differ from course to course.
-The syllabus outlines the requirements for the course.
+Please refer to the syllabus outlines the requirements for each course.

 Are online and on-campus students ever in the same course?